Helix & Iris

 Decimo | King’s Cross

 Decimo comes to us from Peter Sanchez-Iglesias who, up until now, has been running two Michelin Starred restaurants – Casamia and Paco Tapas – in Bristol.
-And for his first foray into the capital, he’s made quite the entrance, with a restaurant ten storeys up at new hotel The Standard in King’s Cross.
-You’ll find your way in via its own dedicated, bright red capsule lift that’s accessed from outside the building, and which skims across the hotel’s elegant mid-century facade directly to the roof…
+And for his first foray into the capital, he’s made quite the entrance, with a restaurant ten storeys up at The Standard hotel in King’s Cross.
+You’ll find your way in via its own dedicated, bright red capsule lift that’s accessed from outside the building, and which skims across the hotel’s elegant mid-century facade directly to the roof.
+And if you’re celebrating a really special occasion, the private dining room boasts almost floor-to-ceiling windows…

 Sushisamba | The City